sirh3e/W21_Netzwerktechnik/README.md

 $ sudo hostname 0xdeadcode1
 ```

-We use 2 RPi's Model 3B.
+We are using 2 RPi's of type 3B.
 Since these devices only had one LAN (RJ-45) port, we used additional LAN ports via USB 3.0.

 However, this must be configured correctly as a new ethernet port.
 To do this please open the following configuration with sudo right.
 ```